ryrob30/mobile-services.en/help/android/acquisition-main/acquisition.md

 1. The `MobileDataEvent.MOBILE_EVENT_ACQUISITION_INSTALL` or the `MobileDataEvent.MOBILE_EVENT_ACQUISITION_LAUNCH` event type will be used.

-1. The custom data keys will be prefixed with "`a.acquisition.custom.`"
+1. The custom data keys are prefixed with "`a.acquisition.custom.`"

 >[!TIP]
 >